speculatrix/tvh_epg/README.md

 ## chromecast

-some support for chromecast is being developed, see <a href="CHROMECAST.md">CHROMECAST.md</a>
+There is basic support for chromecast, see <a href="CHROMECAST.md">CHROMECAST.md</a>
+for installation details.
+The web server running the CGI needs to be on the same network.
+It's quite slow as the pychromecast library has to listen on the network for the chromecast to announce itself.

 ## roadmap